A Gaussian process based approach for validation of multi-variable measurement systems: application to SAR measurement systems: Methods

 \subsection{Methodology and Implementation}

 Selected implementation-specific aspects, such as parameter choices, are discussed here.

-\subsubsection{Parameter Choices}
+\paragraph*{Parameter Choices}

-The proposed procedure involves a number of tuneable parameters: \begin{itemize} \item To establish the GPI model based on a LHS-distributed initial sample, a size of 400 is usually needed to ensure that $75\%$ of all bins used in the construction of the empirical semivariogram contain at least 40 lags, \item The Gaussian semivariogram model was chosen from the smoothness of the underlying process.
-It also has the advantage of being less sensitive to variance changes at the smallest lags where the LHS generated initial sample provides few to no values, \item A value in the range 10--30\% is typically chosen for the NRMSE tolerance $\alpha$ in the fit validation of the model confirmation step.
-Data analysis has shown that an $\alpha$ below that range is too severe, while special care must be taken if values above that range are to be tolerated. \item As explained in \cite{shapiro-wilk}, the SW test is best applied to samples that have 20-50 elements, while at least 50 points are recommended for the QQ-plot to be meaningful.
-The usual tolerance of 5\,\% is applied; this could easily be increased for more severity, however, normality itself is less important than the scale and location factors of the QQ-test, \item The QQ-test location and scale tolerance are set at $|\mu| < 1$ and $0.5 \leq \sigma \leq 1.5$.
-In order to accept more conservative models, the tolerance for $\sigma$ is much more permissive below than above the ideal $1$, \item The constant of repulsion $q$ in the search algorithm should typically be chosen in the range of 0.05--0.2, depending on the expected global smoothness of the SAR deviation behavior over the configuration space.
-A default value of 0.1 has been shown to work for both cSAR3D and DASY8, \item The number of iterations $m$ in the search algorithm is set to $8$ at which the produced sample stabilizes over the critical regions, \item The value of $\nu_p$ is is the range 50--10'000. \end{itemize}
+The proposed procedure involves a number of tuneable parameters.
+To establish the GP model based on a LHS-distributed initial sample, a size of 400 is usually needed to ensure that $75~\%$ of the 50 bins used in the construction of the empirical semivariogram contain at least 40 lag values.
+The Gaussian semivariogram model was chosen from the smoothness of the underlying process (a result of the smooth dependence of the measurement physics on variations of the underlying parameters).
+It also has the advantage of being less sensitive to variance changes at the smallest lags, where the LHS generated initial sample provides few to no values.
+A value in the range 10--30~\% is typically chosen for the NRMSE tolerance in the fit validation of the model confirmation step.
+Data analysis has shown that a tolerance below that range is too severe.
+As explained in \cite{shapiro-wilk}, the Shapiro-Wilk test is best applied to samples that have 20-50 elements, while at least 50 points are recommended for the QQ-plot to be meaningful.
+The usual tolerance of 5\,\% is applied; this could easily be increased for more severity, however, normality itself is less important than the scale and location factors of the QQ-test.
+The QQ-test location and scale tolerance are set at $|\mu| < 1$ and $0.5 \leq \sigma \leq 1.5$ after normalization to the standard deviations (\ref{eq13}).
+In order to accept more conservative models, the tolerance for $\sigma$ is more permissive below than above the ideal $1$.
+The constant of repulsion $q$ in the search algorithm should typically be chosen in the range of 0.05--0.2, depending on the expected global smoothness of $\Delta\text{SAR}$ over the configuration space.
+A default value of 0.1 has been found to work for the types of measurement systems studied, The number of iterations $m$ in the search algorithm is set to $8$, as this proved sufficient for the configuration samples to converge to the critical regions.
+Finally, the initial search population size is in the range 50--10000.
+The search algorithm can efficiently handle such a potentially large number of trajectories.